Singles vs Albums – The Dilemma

 1,500 streams = 1 album equivalent (or about $9.99 gross)

-As a result, the rock band had less than 40% of the consumption from singles.
-And the pop band had more than 75% from singles.
-This demonstrates how genre matters in the singles vs albums debate for rock bands.
+As a result, the rock artist had about 50% of the consumption from singles.
+And the pop artist had 82.5% from singles.
+This demonstrates how genre matters in the singles vs albums debate.
+It’s also interesting that even with nearly a decade of album sales in decline, overall album consumption in 2019 was up 13.5% with 795.9 million album consumption unit sales compared to 2018.
+Source: Buzzangle 2019 Year End Report.
+Keep in mind these figures vary from country to country.
+The example used is based on trends in the United States.
 Furthermore take a close look above at the singles vs albums vs streams.

 Sara Fischer with Axios demonstrates with this graphic that Hip Hop, Latin, and Electronic/Dance fans are streaming at much higher rates than other genres.

-Another helpful source is BuzzAngle’s 2018 Year End Consumption Report and this infographic.
+Another helpful source is Nielsen Music’s 2019 Mid Year Report and this infographic.

 In my research I came across one rock fans consumption process.
 It was on a gaming forum that almost unanimously preferred the album format.